MaterializeInc/materialize/doc/developer/design/20231127_pv2_logical_architecture.md

 ### ADAPTER

-ADAPTER spawns threads/processes/tasks for handling client connections as they show up.
+ADAPTER spawns tasks for handling client connections as they show up.

 Additionally, it spawns one task per controller that runs a loop that synthesizes commands for the controller based on differential CATALOG changes.